 Woods and college chaplain Fr John Armstrong gave the blessing.

-Staff and guests, including Canberra Liberal Party leader and ex-student Mr Zed Seselja and foundation principal Sr Noelene Quinane, paid tribute to Mrs Mark's 24 years of service to MacKillop.

-She arrived at Padua Catholic High School (now MacKillop's Wanniassa campus) as a science teacher in 1988.
-She held positions of faculty coordinator, pastoral coordinator, assistant principal for pastoral care, and campus head at both the Isabella and Wanniassa campuses.
+Staff and guests, including Canberra Liberal Party leader and ex-student Mr Zed Seselja and foundation principal Sr Noelene Quinane, paid tribute to Mrs Mark's 24 years of service to of faculty coordinator, pastoral coordinator, assistant principal for pastoral care, and campus head at both the Isabella and Wanniassa campuses.
 In recent years, she has overseen the implementation of the Australian curriculum as deputy principal curriculum.
 It was fitting that MacKillop name its new science wing in her honour - a centre dedicated to getting the best out of each student.